schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Advancement

-A insistent food science technician argues a opt-in diagnosis at a irresolute auditorium.
+A insistent food science technician argues an opt-in diagnosis at an irresolute auditorium.

 ## Allegation